carlsby/carlsby/README.md

 ## Overview

-Carlsby's Custom Dark Theme is a sophisticated and sleek dark purple theme designed to provide a visually stunning and easy-on-the-eyes experience.
+Carlsby's Purple Dark Theme is a sophisticated and sleek dark purple theme designed to provide a visually stunning and easy-on-the-eyes experience.
 With its dark background and contrasting purple accents, this theme creates an immersive environment that's both functional and aesthetically pleasing.
 Specifically tailored for Carlsby, this theme offers a personalized touch while ensuring readability and a modern look.

 ## Features